SEVIS Help Hub illustration

 • How to figure out if the student is a “resident alien for tax purposes,” which can differ from the student’s “nonresident” immigration status

-• Tax Payer Identification Numbers (ITINs)
+• Individual Taxpayer Identification Numbers (ITINs)

 • Employer’s withholding on students and scholars